juanfont/headscale/docs/proposals/001-acls.md

 Let's build an example use case for a small business (It may be the place where ACL's are the most useful).

-We have a small company with a boss, an admin, two developper and an intern.
+We have a small company with a boss, an admin, two developer and an intern.

 The boss should have access to all servers but not to the users hosts.
 Admin should also have access to all hosts except that their permissions should be